-Language (Requires Relaunch): The language in which to display the user interface.
+IMPORTANT Because not all tools can be displayed simultaneously in a single column, some tools will be hidden from the Tools toolbar by default.
+You can customize which tools appear in the Tools toolbar by right-dicking on it and selecting Customize.
+Use Dark StyleSheet (Requires Relaunch): Application loads a dark skin for the User Interface.
+Language Language (Requires Relaunch): The language in which to display the user interface.
 By default, this is set to Autodetect, which means that Harmony will launch in the language of your operating system, if it is one of the supported languages, and will otherwise launch in English.

-reparate Position for Pegs: New pegs are created with separate functions.
-Reparate Scale for Pegs: New pegs are created with separate scale is.
-Reparate Position for Elements: New elements are created with position functions.
-Reparate Scale for Elements: New elements are created with scale functions.
-Reparate Scale for Elements: New elements are created with scale functions.
-Reparate Scale for Elements: New elements are created with scale functions.
-Reparate Scale for Elements: New elements are created as stop-motion scale functions.
-Reparate Scale for Elements: New elements are created as Stop-motion scale functions.
-Reparate Scale for Elements: New elements are created as Stop-motion scale functions.
-Reparate Scale for Elements: New elements are created as Stop-motion scale functions. separate Position for Elements: New elements are created with position functions.
-Separate Scale for Elements: New elements are created with scale functions.
-Stion Keyframes: New keyframes are created as stop-motion sc.
-Sezier: New functions curves are created as Bezier Curves.
-Sezier Velocity: New velocity curves are created as Bezier Curves. position functions. separate Scale for Elements: New elements are created with scale functions. tion Keyframes: New keyframes are created as stop-motion s. sezier: New functions curves are created as Bezier Curves. sezier Velocity: New velocity curves are created as Bezier Curves. tion Keyframes: New keyframes are created as stop-motion s. dezier: New functions curves are created as Bezier Curves. dezier Velocity: New velocity curves are created as Bezier Curves. dezier: New functions curves are created as Bezier Curves.
-Dezier Velocity: New velocity curves are created as Bezier Curves.
-Rezier Velocity: New velocity curves are created as Bezier Curves.
-Pass Through Composite: New composite nodes are created in with le parameter set to Pass Through mode instead of As Bitmap. rt: Default value for the number of units in the X axis (east-west) of the field chart used for new scenes.
-This value should be half the otal number of units in the X axis of the field chart.
-This value will opear by default in the Alignment dialog box.
-Default value for the number of units in the Y axis (north-south) of the field chart used for new scenes.
-This value should be half the otal number of units in the Y axis of the field chart.
-This value will opear by default in the Alignment dialog box.
-Default value for the number of units in the Z axis (front-back) of the field chart used for new scenes.
-This value will appear by default the Alignment dialog box.
-Undo : Determines the number of actions retained by the Undo list.
-It, 50 actions are stored in the list.
-You can alter the number if you Gestures : Enables manipulating views such as the Camera and views using the following gestures: r f
+Settings Default Separate Position for Pegs: New pegs are created with separate position functions.
+Default Separate Scale for Pegs: New pegs are created with separate scale functions.
+Default Separate Position for Elements: New elements are created with separate position functions.
+Default Separate Scale for Elements: New elements are created with separate scale functions.
+Default Separate Scale for Elements: New elements are created with separate scale functions.
+Default Separate Scale for Elements: New elements are created with separate scale functions.
+Stop-Motion Keyframes: New keyframes are created as stop-motion keyframes.
+Default Bezier: New functions curves are created as Bezier Curves.
+Default Bezier Velocity: New velocity curves are created as Bezier Curves.
+Default Pass Through Composite: New composite nodes are created in with their Mode parameter set to Pass Through mode instead of As Bitmap Field Chart: X: Default value for the number of units in the X axis (east-west) of the field chart used for new scenes.
+This value should be half the total number of units in the X axis of the field chart.
+This value will appear by default in the Alignment dialog box.
+Y: Default value for the number of units in the Y axis (north-south) of the field chart used for new scenes.
+This value should be half the total number of units in the Y axis of the field chart.
+This value will appear by default in the Alignment dialog box.